 Healthy Blueberry Lemon Bread

-When fresh blueberries are in season during the summer months this Healthy Blueberry Lemon Bread is a must-bake!
+When I developed this Healthy Blueberry Lemon Bread recipe I tested it 9 times, slightly tweaking the formula to make it better and better.
+I didn’t stop until I knew it would come out perfectly every time.
+I can assure you it is a no-fail recipe!
 Sweet, moist, lemony and bursting with juicy blueberries, this quick bread recipe makes a scrumptious afternoon snack or breakfast with a cup of coffee.

 Table of contents